charlesneimog/py4pd/docs/python-users/pylibrary.md

 With the `py4pd` it is possible to create new PureData objects using just Python.
 For that, you need to declare your Python functions and then create a function called `libraryname_setup` or `py4pdLoadObjects`.
-Inside this function, for simple objects you can use `pd.add_object`, for more complex objects, with lot of methods, you need to use the class returned from `pd.new_object()`.
+Inside this function, for simple objects you can use `pd.add_object`, for more complex objects, with a lot of methods, you need to use the class returned from `pd.new_object()`.

-Before understand the funcions, if you want to create libraries we highly suggest the folder organization showed below.
+Before understanding the functions, if you want to create libraries we highly suggest the folder organization shown below.

 !!! note

-    _The folder name must be the same name of the `.py` file.
+    _The folder name must be the same as the `.py` file.
 In this example, it must be called `libraryname`_,

 !!! warning ""